What Are Hyphens? (with Examples)

 Read more about alternatives to hyphens in compound adjectives

-(2) Use hyphens in compound nouns to show they are single entities.
+(2) In compound nouns to show they are single entities.

 In the examples below, the compound nouns are shaded.